 When the disease strikes, it usually (although not invariably) produces joint damage on one side only.
 This is in contrast to some other forms of arthritis such as rheumatoid arthritis, which usually develop on both sides simultaneously.

-Possible complications of osteoarthritis include a progressive loss of ability to carry out normal activities of daily living without pain and discomfort.
+Possible complications include a progressive loss of ability to carry out normal activities of daily living without pain and discomfort.
 As the disease progresses, even simple things like taking a walk, bathing and dressing become increasingly painful.